 I have been involved in research on mindfulness-based interventions from an early stage of their development.
 I worked at the University of Oxford from 2003 until 2012 as part of a Wellcome Trust-funded team investigating the use of Mindfulness-Based Cognitive Therapy for highly vulnerable patients, and independently as a Clinical Senior Lecturer at the Institute Psychiatry, Psychology and Neuroscience, King's College London, from 2012 until 2013.
 A prestigious Heisenberg Fellowship from the German Research Foundation allowed me to conduct research into the neural mechanisms of mindfulness training at the Freie Universität Berlin from 2013 until 2015.
 From 2015 until 2018, I worked as an associate professor at the Mood Disorders Centre, University of Exeter, where I led the training programmes in mindfulness-based interventions.
 Since 2018, I am a professor of clinical psychology at the University of Surrey.

 I have a longstanding interest in understanding the psychological and biological mechanisms underlying depression and how best to address them using psychological interventions.
-The focus of my research is on the use of mindfulness-based interventions, and mindfulness training more specifically, to bring about sustainable changes and alter lifetime trajectories in those who are most vulnerable.
+The focus of my research is on the use of mindfulness-based interventions, and mindfulness training more specifically, to bring about sustainable changes in those who are most vulnerable.
 Previous work I have been involved in has shown how mindfulness training can help patients with highly recurrent and severe histories of depression (Journal of Consulting and Clinical Psychology, 2014, 2015).
-The psychotherapeutic approach of this work is described in our book, Mindfulness and the Transformation of Despair, published by Guildford Press.
+The psychotherapeutic approach of this work is described in the book, Mindfulness and the Transformation of Despair, published by Guildford Press.